Fred may regain tropical storm strength as it nears Florida

 The Miami-based U.S. hurricane center said Fred had maximum sustained winds of 35 mph (55 kph) Friday morning and was centered just north of Cuba’s coast.

-The system was about 410 miles (660 kilometers) east-southeast of Key West, Florida.
-That was also about 165 miles (265 kilometers) southeast of Southern Andros Island in the Bahamas.
+The system was about 370 miles east-southeast of Key West, Florida.
+That was also about 125 miles south-southwest of Great Exuma Island in the Bahamas.

-The system was expected to produce 3 to 5 inches (7.5 to 12.5 centimeters) of rain across the Dominican Republic and the western Bahamas, as well as 1 to 3 inches (2.5 to 7.5 centimeters) over Haiti, the Turks and Caicos, the eastern Bahamas, and Cuba.
+The system was expected to produce 3 to 5 inches of rain across the Dominican Republic and the western Bahamas, as well as 1 to 3 inches over Haiti, the Turks and Caicos, the eastern Bahamas, and Cuba.

 Fred became the sixth named storm of the Atlantic hurricane season late Tuesday as it moved past the U.S. Virgin Islands and Puerto Rico.